dklane/dklane.github.io/java.md

 - [IT Specialist Certification for Java](https://certiport.pearsonvue.com/fc/ITS/java)

-You will also have the opportunity to pass the [AP-CSA](https://apcentral.collegeboard.org/courses/ap-computer-science-a/course) exam.
+You will have the opportunity to pass the [AP-CSA](https://apcentral.collegeboard.org/courses/ap-computer-science-a/course) exam.
 KDE will pay your exam fees and Advance Kentucky offers $100 to each students who passes this exam.
 Some students may also earn colege credit and up to $800 in extra KEES money.

+You will also have the opportunity to earn [Google Professional Certificates](https://grow.google/certificates/).
+These certificates introduce students to IT Support, Data Analytics, Project Management, UX Design, and Automation with Python.
+If you complete one of these certificates, Google will give you interview preparation resources and access to a recruiter.

 We will use [Modern Classroom](https://www.modernclassrooms.org/) practices that provide blended instruction, self-paced structures, and mastery-based grading.